 With stores flourishing in over 50 areas & territories in 6 continents, Chatime is now considered the world’s largest Taiwanese bubble tea brand.
 Since its opening in 2005, the brand has expanded not just in Asia but also in Australia, Canada, Europe and the United States.

-While other brands have limited their marketing efforts to the typical Chinese consumers, Chatime has set its sight to further expand its number of stores in the United States.
+While other brands have limited their marketing efforts to the typical Chinese consumer, Chatime has set its sights on further expanding its number of stores in the United States.

 Given the US’ robust Asian-American population and their strong influence on their Western counterparts, the growing preference for this new and exotic recreational drink has become an even trendier item in the market and is favored by people from all walks of life.

 In 2019, Chatime acquired the largest Taiwanese pearl manufacturer called TEN EN TAPIOCA FOODS CO., LTD, specializing in “Brown Sugar Pearl” production.
 As a Halal-certified product with up to 60 metric tons of daily production capacity, Ten En Brown Sugar Pearl has been distributed to countries with no barriers whatsoever.

 The acquisition has not only increased Chatime’s global market share, it also enabled the brand to achieve vertical integration.

 Through corporate strategic planning of acquisition and investment, Chatime has gained full access to the global bubble tea supply chain as well as control of global bubble tea’s top-selling ingredient, the Boba Pearl.
 The vertical supply chain integration has lowered the operational cost and risk of overstock, while at the same time scaling up business operations significantly.

 With supply chain resources, technology implementation and global tea professionals, Chatime is now in a position to take over the global bubble tea market.